Siemens-Healthineers/nunit/src/NUnitFramework/tests/ExecutionHooks/ExecutiveSummary.md

 Alignment with existing NUnit extension patterns, integration points like IWrapTestMethod / IWrapSetUpTearDown were considered to be used in order to minimize intrusive changes to NUnit Framework.

-# High level changes
-- Introduced an `ExecutionHooks` (originally HookExtensions) subsystem that:
-   - Exposes hook collections on `TestContext.CurrentContext`.
-   - Allows attributes to add handlers to those hooks. `ExecutionHookAttribute` is provided as a base class for consumers to derive from and overridere hook methods.
-   - Invokes registered handlers before and after test methods.

-- Added TestHook abstractions to hold handlers.
-Thread-safe snapshots are used when invoking.
-For e.g. `BeforeHook` and `AfterHook`.

-- Added a `HookDelegatingTestCommand` (delegating command) that wraps test execution and calls hook handlers at the correct times.

-- Key Tests added:
-   - Creation/TestHooksCreationAtMethodLevelTests.cs
-   - Creation/TestHooksCreationAtAssemblyLevelTests.cs
-   - Execution/CombinedHookTests.cs (ordering, ITestAction interaction)
-   - Exception handling tests (verify propagation)
-   - Testdata/ExecutionHooksTestData.cs (fixtures/attributes used in tests)

-- Numerous code-review-driven improvements:
-   - Sealing classes,
-   - Thread-safety fixes,
-   - Replacing custom delegate usage with EventHandler,
-   - Minimizing unnecessary allocations and avoiding creating instances of the hook structure when not required.

 # Example usage
 A hook can be created by deriving from `ExecutionHookAttribute` and overriding the relevant methods.
 ```C#